TheRoddyWMS/Roddy-Default-Plugin/README.md

 ### Environment Parametrization

-The environment script is simply `source`'d, so you can access variables from the parameter-file (`PARAMETER_FILE`, sourced before; see above) from within that script.
-For instance, you have a `conda.sh` that activates a Conda environment, but you want to keep the environment name configurable.
+The environment script is `source`'d after the `PARAMATER_FILE`, so you can access variables from the parameter-file.
+For instance, you have an environment script `conda.sh` that activates a Conda environment, but you want to keep the environment name configurable.
-You can then the conda environment name in the XML:
+You can then set the conda environment name in the XML via some configuration value, e.g.:

 ```xml
 <cvalue name="condaEnvironmentName" value="myWorkflow" type="string"